-Food derived from E12 has been assessed according to the safety assessment guidelines prepared by FSANZ (2007).
+Food derived from W8, X17, Y9, F10 and J3 has been assessed based on the data requirements provided in the FSANZ Application Handbook which, in turn, reflect internationally-accepted GM food safety assessment guidelines.
 No public health and safety concerns were identified in this assessment.
-Based on the available evidence, including detailed studies provided by the Applicant, food derived from E12 is considered as safe and wholesome as food derived from other commercial potato cultivars.
+Based on the available evidence, including detailed studies provided by the Applicant, food derived from W8, X17, Y9, F10 and J3 is considered as safe and wholesome as food derived from other commercial potato cultivars.